 Sarida Scott is leading the initial work for the organization.
 She is a born-and-bred Detroiter and professor of community development at University of Detroit Mercy.
 She was previously a program officer at the Kellogg Foundation and ED of Community Development Advocates of Detroit.
 She has a JD from UC Berkeley.

-DRP’s board includes Detroiters who lost their homes to foreclosure; executives of four leading community-based organizations, an ACLU attorney involved in the class action lawsuit; the law professor whose research inspired DRP; a program officer from the Ford Foundation, Detroit’s Council President, and representation from Wayne County.
+DRP’s Advisory Committee includes Detroiters who lost their homes to foreclosure; executives of four leading community-based organizations, an ACLU attorney involved in the class action lawsuit; and the law professor whose research inspired DRP.
 DRP is incubated at the Global Development Incubator.

 The team has been working on developing a fundraising strategy to set up the potential compensation fund, an operational model for managing funds and data, compensation options for beneficiaries, a communications and risk management strategy, and a framework to assess impact.
 This phase of work will culminate in a decision whether to launch the fund in 2024.
 The exploratory work is funded by the Ford Foundation, Hudson Webber Foundation, Compton Foundation, and the Global Development Incubator.